-What is Trip Interruption Insurance - 2020 Review
+What is Trip Interruption Insurance? - 2021 Review

-As in travel cancellation coverage, travel interruption insurance primarily provides financial protection.
-Some trip interruption insurance will reimburse up to 100% of your trip costs provided they are pre-paid, non-refundable and unused.
-Other Travel Interruption insurance will reimburse up to 150% of trip costs.
+Some Trip Interruption insurance will reimburse up to 100% of your unused prepaid, non-refundable trip costs.
+Other Travel Interruption insurance reimburses up to 150% of trip costs.
 Why so much?

 Trip Interruption Insurance Policy Language